-2. The Evidence Indicates, Contrary To the Assumptions Underlying S. 369, that "Reverse Payment" Settlements Can Be Procompetitive or Competitively Neutral
+2. The Evidence Indicates, Contrary To the Presumption in the Patent Settlement Agreement Provisions of H.R.
+4899, that "Reverse-Payment" Settlements Often Are Procompetitive or Competitively Neutral

-Of the patent settlements that have been challenged by the FTC and others, many have turned out to be precompetitive or competitively neutral.
+Of the patent settlements that have been challenged by the FTC and others, many have turned out to be procompetitive or competitively neutral.
 The first two challenged by the FTC involving Cardizem CD and Hytrin were settled by consent order.
 With Cardizem, the FTC conceded that "it does not appear that there was any delay in the entry into the market of a generic version of Cardizem CD by Andrx or any other potential manufacturer, or that the conduct or agreement at issue delayed consumer access to a generic version of Cardizem CD."

 With Hytrin, in a private action brought later, the plaintiff failed to convince a jury that the settlement had delayed the entry of a generic version of Hytrin.
-In the case against the K-Dur settlement, the court of appeals faulted the FTC for introducing no evidence to support its assumption that, absent the "reverse payment," the parties would have negotiated a settlement that permitted even earlier entry than that which the settlement agreement provided.
+In the case against the K-Dur settlement, the Court of Appeals faulted the FTC for introducing no evidence to support its assumption that, absent the "reverse payment," the parties would have negotiated a settlement that permitted even earlier entry than that which the settlement agreement provided.
+10

 In other cases, the patent settlements appear to have resulted in earlier entry than would have occurred if the cases had not settled.
 Thus in cases involving Tamoxifen, Cipro, and Plavix, the patents were subsequently upheld in litigation.
-Had the
+Had the settlements been prohibited, or had defendants been required to rebut a presumption of illegality by clear and convincing evidence, there is every reason to believe that the generic versions of those drugs would have been held off the market until the patents had expired, rather than entering earlier, as provided in the settlements.